Retail Is Reimagined With Circular Design, Green Packaging

 When it comes to ESG, “everybody wants to be a leader, nobody wants to go first,” sustainability scholar Robert Eccles told Harvard Business Review, pointing to Novo Nordisk and Unilever as pioneers.
 That’s why it’s good news that retail giants have increasingly embraced sustainable practices, from Target’s ambitious plan to cut emissions 30% by 2030 to Walmart’s Project Gigaton.
 Both aim to decrease not only scope 1 and 2 emissions, which include a retailer’s own stores and factories, but also scope 3 emissions from suppliers.
 In this way, the rising tide may lift all green projects.

 Their ESG efforts aren’t limited to reducing their carbon footprint, however.
 Both major retailers have been increasing hourly wages and adding benefits in a bid to retain quality workers.
 While Target has long prized social responsibility – it hasn’t sold tobacco products in decades, and doesn’t sell guns – Walmart’s sustainability focus has been in line with cutting costs, such as boosting energy efficiency and reducing packaging.
 That focus may be broadening, however.
 After deadly shootings at two of its stores in 2019, it announced it would stop selling handgun and short-barrel rifle ammunition nationwide.
 That same year, the world’s largest brick-and-mortar retailer released its first ESG report, and joined the Renewable Energy Buyers Alliance to push utilities to offer more green options.
-With hefty influence, each step these titans take reverberates.
-“When Walmart pushes, it changes the whole industry because if the suppliers are going to cut waste for Walmart, then they want to do it for everybody – that’s a good thing,” McClintock says.
+With hefty influence, each step these titans take reverberates – changes in Walmart’s approach can lead to industry-wide impacts.

 Increasingly transparent shelves